wizwizdev/wizwizxui-timebot/README.md

 ## Install 6

-- Create a bot in botfather and be sure to strat the bot once, then follow the steps below
+- Create a bot in botfather and be sure to start the bot once, then follow the steps below
 - To install the robot, enter the following address in the browser
 - Instead of yourdomain.com, please replace the domain or subdomain of the host where you uploaded the project and run it in the browser.